santi-nue/LeafletForBlazorTracking/README.md

 ### Writing code

-The Points class offers you the Analysis method, which allows configuring all tools for tracking and/or monitoring.
-The Analysis method creates a configurable object through properties.
+The Points class offers you the **Analysis()** method, which allows configuring all tools for tracking and/or monitoring.
+The Analysis method creates a configurable object through properties.In addition, the **Analisys()** method provides the possibility to limit the collection of tracked or monitored points by means of a predicate:

 #### Nearby Points Tracking